Lonitch/Lonitch.github.io/_posts/2020-06-14-Canonical-Dielectric-Response.md

 ## Background

 My humble knowledge of dielectric materials seems to be a big barrier between me and an sound understanding of the dependence of dielectric constant $\varepsilon$ on alternating field frequency $\omega$ and wave vector $\mathbf{k}$.
-The question of what are the reasonable assumptions needed to construct a dielectric constant function $\varepsilon(\omega)$ is the primary focus of this article.
+The question of what are the reasonable assumptions needed to construct a dielectric constant function $\varepsilon(\omega)$ is the primary focus of this article.<!--more-->

 ## Only When They are Constants